ShaQ-Technologies/last_mile_public_doc/partner.md

 `assigned` : Package has been assigned to a Rider

-`in-transit` : Package is in transit to closest warehouse
+`in_transit` : Package is in transit to closest warehouse

 `dispatched` : Package is en-route to deliver